MSF-OCB/dhis2-docker-compose/README.md

 # DHIS2 docker compose for MSF OCB

-## Please follow the wiki to prepare DHIS2 instance.
+## Please follow the [Documentation on the wiki] to prepare DHIS2 instance.

+[Documentation on the wiki]: https://github.com/MSF-OCB/dhis2-docker-compose/wiki